Scalaron-Higgs inflation: Introduction

 We use the field covariant formalism for multifield models of inflation \cite{Sasaki1996,Gong2011,Peterson2013,Greenwood2013,Greenwood2013,Kaiser2014,Karamitsos2018} in order to derive the dynamics of the homogeneous and isotropic flat FLRW background and the dynamics of the perturbations propagating on that background.\footnote{For the proposal to apply the field covariant (including the metric field) geometrical formalism of \cite{Vilkovisky1984} to cosmology at the quantum level see \cite{Steinwachs2013,Steinwachs2014,Kamenshchik2015} and \cite{Moss2014a,Bounakis2018} for an explicit application.} In contrast to single-field models of inflation, there is no unique inflationary trajectory anymore and, in general, different background trajectories originating from different initial conditions lead to different scenarios with different observational consequences.
 Several aspects of the scalaron-Higgs model have been already analyzed in \cite{Salvio2015,Kaneda2016,Ema2017a,Wang2017,Pi2018,He2018,Gorbunov2018,Ghilencea2018,Wang2018}.
 We perform a detailed study of different initial conditions for the inflationary background trajectories and a thorough analysis of the parameter space, including the regions $\xi\ll1$ and $\lambda\ll 10^{-1}$.

-We first investigate the case where the quartic Higgs coupling $\lambda=M_{\mathrm{H}}^2/2v^2\approx0.1$ is fixed by the value of the Higgs mass $M_{\mathrm{H}}=125$ GeV at the electroweak scale $v\approx246$ GeV.
+We first investigate the case where the quartic Higgs coupling $\lambda=M_{\mathrm{H}}^2/2v^2\approx0.1$ is fixed by the value of the Higgs mass $M_{\mathrm{H}}\approx125$ GeV at the electroweak scale $v\approx246$ GeV.
 We perform a careful study of the remaining parameter space for different initial conditions, which together determine the background dynamics in the scalaron-Higgs potential.
-For $\lambda\approx10^{-1}$ a broad range of parameters $(\xi,\alpha)$ lead to two prominent valleys in the scalaron-Higgs potential, which serve as natural attractors for the inflationary background dynamics.
+For $\lambda\approx10^{-1}$ a broad range of values for the parameters $(\xi,\alpha)$ lead to two prominent valleys in the scalaron-Higgs potential, which serve as natural attractors for the inflationary background dynamics.
 We find that for $\lambda\approx 10^{-1}$, the observable part of the inflationary dynamics always takes place in one of the valley attractors independent of the initial conditions.
 This confirms the results of \cite{He2018}, which were obtained in the original Jordan frame parametrization of the scalaron-Higgs model for the case of a large non-minimal coupling $\xi\gg1$ and extends it for the case of a weak non-minimal coupling $\xi\ll1$.
+For $\xi\ll 1$, we find that the two valleys converge to a single broad valley located at $\varphi = 0$, which serves as the sole attractor for the model in this regime.
+The central valley is steep enough to prevent any slow roll in the $\varphi$ direction, or significant growth of isocurvature modes until the end of inflation.
 This extension provides an important result as it relaxes the situation with the strong coupling present in Higgs inflation.
-Therefore, for values of $\lambda$ fixed at the electroweak scale, we find that scalaron-Higgs inflation reduces to an effective single-field model of inflation with the same universal predictions as non-minimal Higgs inflation or Starobinsky inflation not leading to any observable multifield effects, even for a weak non-minimal coupling.
+Therefore, for values of $\lambda$ fixed at the electroweak scale, we find that scalaron\- Higgs inflation reduces to an effective single-field model of inflation with the same universal predictions as non-minimal Higgs inflation or Starobinsky inflation, not leading to any multifield effects during the inflationary dynamics -- even for a weak non-minimal coupling.